-- The .py files with the source code. - Instruction to execute them. - The first 10 lines of the file that you created from project Gutenberg. - The output files generated, and output at the screen.
+- The .py files with the source code.

+- Instruction to execute them.

+- The output files generated, and output at the screen.

 Problem 1.
-In this assignment we will implement one round of the k-means algorithm in Hadoop.
-The specifications of the program are to accept a file where each line corresponds to a document and a value k of the number of clusters, then select k random initial centers, run a round of the k-means algorithm, and return a file with the new centers.
+In this assignment we will implement the k-means algorithm in Hadoop.
+The specifications of the program are to accept a file where each line corresponds to a document and a value k of the number of clusters, then select k random initial centers, run the k-means algorithm, and return a file where each line corresponds to a cluster.